W5133/w5133.github.io/2026-agenda.md

 **Moderator:** Roger H. von Haefen

 - *8:30 AM* – Machine Learning for Outdoor Recreation: Slope Ski Touring and Conflict Mitigation in the Alps – **Klaus Moeltner (Virginia Tech)**
-- *8:50 AM* – Visitor Congestion, Visitor Safety, and Willingness to Pay for a Reservation System at a World-Renowned Wildlife Viewing Destination – **Lynne Lewis (Colorado State University)**
+- *8:50 AM* – Visitor Congestion, Visitor Safety, and Willingness to Pay for a Reservation System at a World-Renowned Wildlife Viewing Destination – **Lynne Lewis & Jayna Mallon (Colorado State University)**
 - *9:10 AM* – Multi-Destination and Multi-Purpose Trips in Random Utility Model using Mobile Device Trajectory Data: Evidence from Hawaiʻi's Trail System – **Ashley Lowe Mackenzie (University of Hawaiʻi)**
 - *9:30 AM* – Willingness To Pay for Salmon Viewing at the Issaquah Fish Hatchery – **Sonja Kolstoe (USDA Forest Service)**
 - *9:50 AM* – Q&A with all presenters